Showing posts with label Steak. Show all posts

 Bryan G. Newman

-Steak Tartare also called Tartare de Filet de Boeuf, Bœuf Tartare. - A steak in the manner of the Tartars, the famous and frightening fighters who rode to war under the direction of Genghis Khan beginning in the 13th century.
 Twentieth-century folklore has the Tartar tribesmen riding to war with raw meat under their horses' saddles.
-As they rode they were said to cut off pieces of the raw meat with a knife, and eat as they rode; they only stopped riding to sleep.
+As they rode, the beef was tenderized and the riders were said to cut off pieces of the raw meat with a knife; they only stopped riding to sleep.
 Despite the name, Steak Tartar (Tartare) is far from any real Tartar culinary traditions.

 Your French menu may offer you: